Burp Scanner Options

 - Pause before retry - When retrying a failed request, Burp will wait the specified time (in milliseconds) following the failure before retrying.
 If the server is being overwhelmed with traffic, or an intermittent problem is occurring, it is best to wait a short time before retrying.

-- Throttle between requests - Optionally, Burp can wait a specified delay (in milliseconds) before every request.
+- Throttle between requests - Optionally, Burp can wait a specified delay (in milliseconds) between successive requests.
 This option is useful to avoid overloading the application, or to be more stealthy.

 - Add random variations to throttle - This option can further increase stealth by reducing patterns in the timing of your requests.